Thorinair/VariPass-for-ESP8266-ESP32/README.md

-# VariPass Library for ESP8266
+# VariPass Library for ESP8266 and ESP32
 VariPass library for ESP8266 allows you to easily read and write data to the [VariPass](https://varipass.org) website.
 The library should be used with the Arduino IDE.

 ## Available Functions